Things to Do in Annecy: Lakes, Mountains & Old Town Highlights

 How long to spend in Annecy really depends on the kind of trip you’re after.

-To see all the best things to do in Annecy, we’d recommend 3 full days – a day in the city, a day by the lake and a day for a hike or bike ride.
-Saying that, you can get a great feel of the city in just a day or two, especially if you’re adding Annecy to part of a larger trip through France, Italy or Switzerland.
-Or even the Tour du Mont Blanc.
+That said, you can still get a great feel of the city in just a day or two, especially if you’re passing through as part of a wider trip through France, Italy or Switzerland, or while hiking the Tour du Mont Blanc.

 The piercing blue water of Lake Annecy meandering into Le Thiou, things to do in Annecy, France